 That being said, eight states, including California, still require that they be installed.
 School buses are built to be safe, and considering that less than 1% of accidents each year involve a bus of any kind, children are pretty well off in this giant yellow vehicle.

-Contact Our Firm if Your Child Has Been Injured
+Contact Our Firm if Your Child Has Been Injured in an Alhambra Bus Accident

 Find related articles for injury victims looking to understand their legal options, build strong cases, and secure fair compensation.